 For Executives and Product Managers

-This audience will mostly be concerned with how much value a particular API can bring to their current business offerings and the details of how the API works.
-As the least technical audience, this information should be easily accessible, easily understood, and preferably located at the beginning of the API documentation itself.
+This audience will mostly be concerned with how much value a particular API can bring to its current business offerings.
+The details of how API works are also important.
+As the least technical audience, this information should be easily accessible.
+It also should be easily located and accessible at the beginning of the API documentation itself.

 For System Integration Engineers

-This audience will oftentimes be tasked with implementing and testing a new API and using the documentation to integrate new and old APIs in such a way to minimize errors.
-Because this group is likely to run into errors when integrating the APIs, the errors section within the API documentation should be well organized and have clear and concise explanations.
-There should also be multiple executable code samples and references being kept up to date for ease of implementation and client satisfaction.
+Oftentimes, this audience implements and tests a new API.
+Then, you use the documentation to integrate new and old APIs in such a way as to minimize errors.
+Well-organized errors section within the API documentation has clear and concise explanations.
+Multiple executable code samples and references are up to date for ease of implementation and client satisfaction.

 For Developers and Programmers

 This audience is the most diverse of all API technical documentation users.
-While both the programmer and developer are responsible for writing code, the developer has a more robust job role since they are basically project managers who can code and problem solve.
-The API documentation writer will need to be crafty and utilize all types of API documentation to keep this crowd spellbound.
-Many coders can be loosely defined in categories such as:
+Both the programmer and developer are responsible for writing code.
+The developer has a more robust job role since they are project managers who can code and problem solve.
+The API documentation writer will need to be crafty and utilize all types of API documentation.
+Many coders loosely define categories such as:

 - Solution: Make sure documentation includes snippets of code the developers can easily copy/paste with examples in context

-- The trial and error coder – who will follow the given code verbatim then use the reference material only when they have issues
+- The trial and error coder – will follow the given code verbatim and then use the reference material only when they have issues

 - Solution: Make sure the documentation includes details of possible error responses, what triggers them, where they most often occur, and how to resolve them.